List of Archery Skills

 Archery is an age-old sport that has grown exponentially over time.
-With this growth the sport has seen significant improvement and mastery of the necessary skills required to be an archer.
+With this growth, the sport has seen significant improvement and mastery of the necessary skills required to be an archer.
 While some of the technology around the sport has changed and improved, the fundamental skills involved in playing the sport have remained the same.
 Listed below are the top skills needed in the sport of archery.

 In archery, a very particular method for shooting an arrow develops for each individual athlete.
-Because of this, a certain degree of coordination and balance becomes necessary for any given shot.
+Due to this, a certain degree of coordination and balance becomes necessary for any given shot.
 An archer must successfully coordinate all aspects of the arrow-shooting process, from the way he or she picks up the bow to the transfer of energy from the shoulders to the hands to the arrow itself.

 Archery is a meticulous sport, and paying attention to the smallest details is very important.
 When it comes down to moments when the perfect shot is needed, an archer must demonstrate incredible composure in the face of immense pressure.
 Even in a common shot, composure is required to carry out the shooting routine and keep all around the archer safe.

 Drawing and loading an arrow is one of the first steps in shooting an arrow.
-It can be more difficult than it looks, and is a vital skill for an archer of any level to have.
-In this process, the athlete must be able to align their hands, elbow, shoulders and neck properly with the bow and the target.
+It can be more difficult than it looks and is a vital skill for an archer of any level to have.
+In this process, the athlete must be able to align their hands, elbow, shoulders, and neck properly with the bow and the target.
 Once the arrow is properly drawn and loaded, you are almost ready to shoot.

 Precision is a necessary skill when it comes to scoring highly in an archery competition.
 This is different from accuracy, however.
 If an archer has precision, this means they are able to consistently shoot arrows into one particular spot on a target.
 This target does not have to be the middle necessarily, as precision is only defined by consistency.